 The Personal Liability section provides personal liability coverage against a claim or lawsuit resulting from bodily injury or property damage to others caused by an accident on your property or as a result of your ownership of the home or personal activities anywhere.
 This homeowner insurance coverage does not provide protection for auto and business-related incidents such as if you have a home-based business.

 The Medical Payments section includes coverage to pay medical expenses for persons accidentally injured on your property regardless of fault.
-Medical expense payments do not apply to your injuries or those of family members living with you or to activities involving your at home business.
+Medical expense payments do not apply to your own injuries or those of family members living with you or to activities involving your at home business.

 As with every homeowner's insurance policy, there are exclusions.
 Homeowner insurance does not provide general free legal advice under the liability portion of the policy, however, low-cost legal insurance may be an interesting option to compliment your coverage.

-All home owners insurance polices have different covered perils and exclusions so one will want to make sure to check with their home insurance company to verify all coverages and basis of claims settlement for your policy, the information here is only a guide to help you understand the basics, but in any case the wordings and conditions of your own policy may be different and will be what applies in a claim.
+All homeowners insurance policies have different covered perils and exclusions so always make sure to check with your home insurance company to verify all coverages and basis of claims settlement for your policy, the information here is only a guide to help you understand the basics, but in any case the wordings and conditions of your own policy may be different and will be what applies in a claim.